 The Career & Transfer Resource Center offers career and transfer resources, workshops, guidance and referral.
 The CTRC Coordinator provides information on career exploration and choosing colleges.
 Services include a resource library of college and university catalogs, directories and career-specific books.
-Visitors may use college files, videos, CDs, EUREKA (computerized software to research schools, majors and occupations) and access the Internet.
-Computers, printers, phone, fax and copiers are available to use for career or transfer purposes.
+Visitors may use college files, CDs, EUREKA (computerized software to research schools, majors and occupations) and access the Internet.
+Computers, printers, phone, and copiers are available to use for career or transfer purposes.
+See pages 110-113 for an explanation of the entire transfer process.